Donald Faison: Career

 In 2008, Faison voiced Gary the Stormtrooper in Robot Chicken: Star Wars Episode II.
 Afterwards, he interned on the Robot Chicken show to learn more about stop motion animation, and started a Star Wars-themed Lego stop-motion show, BlackStormTrooper, on his YouTube channel, shundigga.

 On February 13, 2009, Faison participated in the NBA All-Star Weekend Celebrity Game.
 Other celebrities participating included NBA Hall of Famers Clyde Drexler and Dominique Wilkins, NFL wide receiver Terrell Owens, actor Chris Tucker, and four Harlem Globetrotters.

-In 2010, Faison starred alongside Scottie Thompson, Brittany Daniel, Eric Balfour, Laz Alonso, and Crystal Reed in the Brothers Strause science fiction thriller Skyline.
+In 2010, Faison starred alongside Scottie Thompson, Brittany Daniel, Eric Balfour, Laz Alonso, Crystal Reed, and David Zayas in the Brothers Strause science fiction thriller Skyline.

 Faison was in the 2010 CBS comedy pilot The Odds.

 As of March 2011, Faison appeared in commercials for The Sims Medieval.
 In 2012, he made a cameo appearance in the movie Pitch Perfect.
 In 2013, Faison hosted the short-lived TBS comedy sketch show Who Gets the Last Laugh?.
 From 2016 to 2018, he hosted the GSN game show Winsanity.

 From 2018 until 2020, Faison voiced pilot Hype Fazon, a character written and named for him by Dave Filoni, in Star Wars Resistance.
 Faison had caught Filoni's attention via his stop motion Star Wars cartoons.

 Faison and Scrubs co-star Zach Braff co-host the rewatch podcast Fake Doctors, Real Friends, which launched in March 2020, sharing their stories and experiences of shooting the show.
 The podcast is distributed by iHeartRadio.

+Faison created the web series Alabama Jackson for Adult Swim's YouTube channel, which premiered in 2022.
+Faison stars as the title character.

 Personal life

+He had his first son, Sean Faison-Ince (born 1996), with ex-girlfriend Audrey Ince.

 In 1997, Faison started dating Lisa Askey, a nursing student.
-The two were married from 2001 to 2005.
-After six years of dating, Faison married his second wife, CaCee Cobb, on December 15, 2012.
-The wedding was held at the home of Faison's former Scrubs co-star and best friend Zach Braff, who also served as a groomsman.
+The two were married from 2001 to 2005, and had three children, twins Kaya and Dade (born 1999), and Kobe (born 2001).

+Faison married his second wife, CaCee Cobb, on December 15, 2012, after six years of dating.
+They have two children, Rocco (born 2013) and Wilder Francis (born 2015).
+The wedding was held at the home of Faison's best friend, and former Scrubs co-star, Zach Braff, who also served as a groomsman.
 Serving as a bridesmaid was singer Jessica Simpson, for whom Cobb formerly worked as a personal assistant.

-Faison has six children: son Shawn, born in 1997, with ex-girlfriend Audrey Ince; fraternal boy-girl twins Dade and Kaya born in 1999, and son Kobe, born in 2001, with first wife Lisa Askey; and with second wife Cobb, a son Rocco born in 2013 and a daughter Wilder, born in 2015.
-Dade, Kaya, and Kobe moved in with Donald and CaCee after their mother Lisa Askey died in 2017.
+When Askey, Faison's first wife, died in 2017, their children moved in with Faison and Cobb.
+Faison is also the first cousin of actor Julian Horton.